Imprimatur (novel)

 Imprimatur is the title of an Italian historical novel, written by Rita Monaldi and Francesco Sorti.
-It was originally published in Italy in 2002; since when it has been translated into twenty languages, and sold a million copies worldwide.
-It is the first in a series of books based around the principal character of the 17th century diplomat and spy, Atto Melani.
+It was originally published in Italy in 2002; since when it has been translated into twenty languages, and sold over a million copies worldwide.
+It is the first in a series of books based around the principal character of the 17th century diplomat and spy, Atto Melani: the remaining novels being Secretum (2006), Veritas (2007), Mysterium (2011), and Unicum.
+The book sparked controversy, especially from the Vatican.